The Expo Affair

 Neil and Sue returned to the hotel for an early evening, as Saturday, our

-last full day in Japan,
+last full day in

 Saturday